Graylog2/documentation/pages/sending_data.rst

 .. image:: /images/jsonpath_1.png

-You can use Graylog to analyse your download counts now.
+You can use Graylog to analyze your download counts now.

 JSONPath
 --------